 - When you are ready to cook, place the pork in a large pot, add remaining 3 cups of water and bay leaf.
 Bring to boil and let simmer at a very low boil turning occasionally until the meat falls apart.
 Approximately 6 -8 hrs.

-- Remove about 2 cups of the juices and place in a small pot and in the freezer to cool down (about 1 hour).
-While you are waiting for the juices to cool down remove the pork from pot and place on a cutting board.
+- While you are waiting for the juices to cool down remove the pork from pot and place on a cutting board.
 Discard bay leaf from pot.
 Pull meat apart, discarding any bones and fat.

 - Place select meat back in pot with remaining juices (so that it does not dry out).
 This should take you about 20 minutes.